its7ARC/martianRoverNavigationSystem/README.md

   - Path query inputs:
     - Vertex 1 (Starting point for rover)
     - Vertex 2 (Destination for rover)
-    - Time constraint (Maximum time available for traversal b/w Node1 and Node2)
+    - Time constraint (Maximum time available for traversal b/w Vertex 1 and Vertex 2)

 Model Output:
    - Optimum path if traversal is possible in given time constraint / "No path possible"